gmongaras/GAN_TextGen/README.md

 `git clone https://github.com/gmongaras/PyTorch_TextGen.git`

 The repo should be cloned to your machine, but some files are stored using git LFS.
 These files are the data files to train a model.
 If you do not wish to train a model, they are not needed, but if you want to train a model, they are required.
 First, make sure you have [git LFS](https://git-lfs.github.com/) installed on your machine.
-Then,
+Then, in the root of the repo on your machine, run the command `git lfs pull`

 Below is a list of all commands to run on the command line when pulling all data:
 ```
 git clone https://github.com/gmongaras/GAN_TextGen.git
 cd GAN_TextGen/
+git lfs pull
 ```